Plugins

 Once added to the registry, the next time nu

-is started, the plugin will be available in that session.
+is started, the plugin will be imported and available in that session.

-You can also immediately reload a plugin in the current session by calling plugin use
+You can also immediately import (or reload) a plugin in the current session by calling plugin use

 .
 In this case, the name of the plugin (rather than the filename) is used without the nu_plugin